 What supplies do I need to make a Stamped Tribal Clutch?

 How to make a Stamped Clutch:

 Using a regular sponge, I cut it into various shapes (triangles, diamonds and narrow lines) to stamp my patterns onto the clutch.
 Using a small dollop of Martha Stewart paints, I dipped my sponge into the paint and applied it to the burlap.
 I really loved how smooth and rich the paint color came out.

 I knew for certain that I wanted to cover up the interior of the clutch.
 It came with a BOLD leopard print and although some ladies can totally rock that, it didn’t work for me.

 I laid down a section of faux leather fabric and traced the shape of my clutch onto it.

-I cut out where the magnetic latch was located and then used fabric fusion to secure the faux leather in place.
+I cut out where the magnetic latch was located and then used fabric fusion to secure the faux leather in place, the perfect no-sew option!
 The leather only goes a few inches past the opening, but the fabric fusion should hold it in place perfectly.

 I also spray painted the wooden button gold and added four simple white paper squares using Martha Stewart’s decoupage.

 I’m officially in love with this clutch now!